Mmasson-01/mmasson-01/README.md

 Hi, I'm Max ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm a DevOps specialist and Entrepreneur
 --------------------
 I work full time as a DevOps specialist with a passion for the Cloud.
-I'm also currently working on a startup of my own aiming to provide web marketing solutions for small enterprise such as e-commerce, conversion website, etc.
+I'm also currently working on a startup of my own aiming to provide web marketing solutions (such as conversion website, e-commerce, etc) for small businesses.

 * 🌍  I'm based in Montreal
 * ✉️  You can contact me at [info@starstruckcreative.com](mailto:info@starstruckcreative.com)
 * 🚀  I'm currently working on [Starstruck Creative - Website](http://starstruckcreative.com)